if it happens

 Hypothetically-

-If it happens- it was never sudden.
+If it happens- it was well-thought out.

 Outwardly, she remains intact.
 Functional.
 Even desirable.
 Inside, however, there is very little left.
-Everything following the last attempt became performance disguised as recovery: the career progression, the repaired relationships, the careful routines, the stint as an expat.
-She arranged herself into something socially acceptable again.
-Something presentable.
+Everything following the last one became performance disguised as recovery: the career progression, the relationships, the careful routines, the stint as an expat.
+She arranged herself into something socially acceptable.
+Aimlessly rebuilt herself into something presentable.
 But- beneath all of it- it remained.
-The same hollowed interior she keeps unsuccessfully trying to furnish.
+The hollowness inside.
+Sometimes- she sits in churches despite no longer believing with any real conviction.
+Silence feels less humiliating there.
+She carries on conversations with something she is not entirely certain is listening.
+Perhaps, faith is simply what remains when people have exhausted everyone and everything else.

 If it happens- she wants to thank the ones who tried.
 Although, there is nothing any of you could really do to save her.
 She acknowledges the strange and uncomfortable position she's put you in- and she's sorry for it.
 And- perhaps, this is the last time she will be.